Carbon Neutral Adelaide

 - Identifying offset opportunities to reduce emissions and deliver economic return.

-The shared vision has been informed by analysis undertaken by Pitt&Sherry.
-View the Carbon Neutral Adelaide Foundation Report.
+The shared vision has been informed by analysis undertaken in the Carbon Neutral Adelaide Foundation Report.

-The community and businesses have helped to shape this commitment as part of developing a new climate change strategy for South Australia.
+The community and businesses have helped to shape this commitment as part of Carbon Neutral Adelaide Action Plan Consultation and developing a new climate change strategy for South Australia.

 How can I be involved?